terinjokes/promisescript/README.md

 A source object is fully specified when it contains three properties:

 * `url`, the URL that should be fetched
-* `type`, either "script" or "style", which defines the type of the URL being fetched.
+* `type`, one of "script", "style", or "json" which defines the type of the URL being fetched.
 * `exposed`, a string that is checked against the global object to determine if the script successfully loaded.
   A deeply nested property can be checked by providing a dot-separated string.
   This property is not required, but required to check if a script loaded successfully in Internet Explorer, as this browser does not have an error event.